The paint group Tits Satake theory of hyperbolic symmetric spaces: the distance function, paint invariants and discrete subgroups: Conclusions

 \section{Conclusions}

-We do not spend too many words for the conclusions, since all the main conceptual issues have been repeatedly emphasized both in the introduction and throughout all the expository sections.
-We just reiterate what we said at the beginning: the PGTS theory of noncompact symmetric spaces is a self-contained and rich theoretical scheme that provides its perspective utilizer in Data Science with an ample spectrum of items to be used in constructing learning algorithms more structured than the usual ones, merely based on the distance function.
-It is now challenging to probe their effectiveness in designing new architectures for neural networks.
-On the other hand, from a purely mathematical viewpoint, the reassembling of noncompact symmetric space geometrical lore in the here proposed setup with the inclusion of several new items and results opens new visions and research directions, the most fertile and attractive being the one associated with the determination of discrete groups of the tessellation type.
+Since all the main conceptual issues have been repeatedly emphasized both in the introduction and throughout all the expository sections we do not repeat them; we just reiterate what we said at the beginning: the PGTS theory of noncompact symmetric spaces is a self-contained and rich theoretical scheme that provides its perspective utilizer in Data Science with an ample spectrum of items to be used in constructing learning algorithms more structured than the usual ones, merely based on the distance function in flat spaces with the consequent need of \textit{point-wise activation functions} that spoil interpretability and covariance.

+This was true in March 2025 when the first version of this foundational paper was posted on ArXiv and continues to be true at the present time.
+Yet on the basis of the progresses made in the meantime in the development of \textbf{Cartan Neural Network}, encoded in the corpus of eight papers of which the present one is only the first \cite{pgtstheory,TSnaviga,naviga,tassellandum,axialbeltra,geotermico,secondtemperature,terzatemperatura} we are in a position to illustrate the original motivation with ample facts.

+It was challenging in \cite{naviga}, to test, just in the simplest case of the $r=1$ TS universality class of hyperbolic spaces, that \textbf{Cartan Neural Network}, unspotted from \textit{point-wise activation functions}, are at least competitive with classical neural networks.
+The construction of $r=2$ CaNNs based on Calabi-Vesentini manifolds \cite{cvclassic},\cite{Hua1946}:

+each of which, at all time, must be regarded as one of the two cofactors constituting an item in following infinite series of Special K\"ahler manifolds: